arashid-sh/loopQA/README.md

 # PLAYWRIGHT Framework

-This project is the main repository for functional UI tests for the PRISM app.
+This project is the main repository for functional UI tests for the Hearst store

 ## Dependencies

 - vscode or any other IDE of your choice
 - NodeJS
+- Yarn
 - Playwright

 ## How To Run Locally